Biphyl/Blog/README.md

 # BLOG POST

-This ia an application that allows a user to write blog posts and then they can get comments from the blog they posted
+This ia an application that allows a user to view other peoples blogs in the different categories or you can also create your own blog.
+You can also comment on other peoples blogs

 ## Author